Wadi Araba Border Crossing

 A bridge in Eilat.
 Photo credit: © istockphotoWhat happens once I’ve left the Israel side and arrived in Jordan?

 Once you’ve arrived at the Jordanian side, you will have to show proof of your Corona test from Israel and then a subsequent PCR test, carried out by the Jordanian officials.
 You will then need to purchase your visa (see above).
 Once you have a visa, and all your Corona work has been deemed to be in order, you will pass through to the exit terminal.
 If you are travelling with a group, this will be where you rejoin your guide/bus.

 If you are travelling independently, you are going to find yourself at the mercy of a ‘taxi cartel’ that operates between the border and Aqaba.
-It is only a 12-minute journey but there is no public transport, so you really have no other option than to pay the set fee of a taxi.
+It is only a 12-minute journey but there is no public transport, so you really have no other option than to pay the set fee for a taxi.
 This can be anywhere between 10-12 JOD.
-Simply tell the taxi driver to take you to the bus station in Aqaba, you can then find monit sheruts (ten person vans) that operate regularly, and will take you on to Petra or Amman.
+Simply tell the taxi driver to take you to the bus station in Aqaba, you can then find "monit sherut" (ten-person vans) that operate regularly and will take you on to Petra or Amman.

-Can I take a Guided Tour to Petra?
+Can I take a Guided Tour of Petra?

 Yes, you can, and this is something we’d recommend for many reasons.
 If you take a group tour to Petra, there are many things you won’t have to deal with - visa and language issues, haggling for a taxi to take you from the border to Aqaba, finding transport onto Petra, looking for accommodation and - of course - queuing up for your entrance tickets (in high seasons, the lines can be very long).